raae/gatsby-transformer-cloudinary/CONTRIBUTING.md

 😺👍 First off, thanks for taking the time to contribute! 😺👍

-The following are guidelines for contributing to the Cloudinary plugins.
+These guidelines will help you in two ways.
+Help make your skill building more piraty. 💪 😺 🏴‍☠️ Help you to connect with real devs in a less uncomfy way 😺 🤝 😸

 These are guidelines, not rules, so do what you feel is the right thing.
-And feel free to propose changes to these guidelines in a pull request.
+And please propose better text for these guidelines in a pull request.

 ## What can you contribute? 🏹